Working from home? Learn which expenses you can claim

 If a property repair relates solely to the part that's used for business, you would include this cost in your accounts in full, subject to the business use of that room.

-So for example, if the ceiling in my office/music room was repaired and that cost £200, I wouldn’t need to divide that by 10 because the repair was only for that room – I would just multiply by 90%, and include £180 in my accounts.
+For example, if the ceiling in your office/music room was repaired for £200, you wouldn't need to divide that by 10 because the repair was only for that room – you would just multiply by 90%, and include that amount (90% x £200 = £180) in your accounts.

-If the repair is to the whole house, for example a repair to the roof, you can include that in the same proportion as you would the rent or council tax – so in the example of my 10-room house, the repair cost x 1/10 x 90%.
+If the repair is to the whole house, for example a repair to the roof, you can include that in the same proportion as you would the rent or council tax – so in the example above of your 10-room house, this would be 90% of one-tenth of the repair cost.

 More expenses tips: